-“One of the absolute prerequisites for AI to be successful in many [areas] is that we invest tremendously in education to retrain people for new jobs,” says Klara Nahrstedt, a computer science professor at the University of Illinois at Urbana–Champaign and director of the school’s Coordinated Science Laboratory.
+“One of the absolute prerequisites for AI to be successful in many [areas] is that we invest tremendously in education to retrain people for new jobs,” said Klara Nahrstedt, a computer science professor at the University of Illinois at Urbana–Champaign and director of the school’s Coordinated Science Laboratory.

-Mike Mendelson, a “learner experience designer” for NVIDIA, is a different kind of educator than Nahrstedt.
+Mike Mendelson, a learner experience designer for NVIDIA, is a different kind of educator than Nahrstedt.
 He works with developers who want to learn more about AI and apply that knowledge to their businesses.

-“If they understand what the technology is capable of and they understand the domain very well, they start to make connections and say, ‘Maybe this is an AI problem, maybe that’s an AI problem,’” he says.
+“If they understand what the technology is capable of and they understand the domain very well, they start to make connections and say, ‘Maybe this is an AI problem, maybe that’s an AI problem,’” he said.
 “That’s more often the case than ‘I have a specific problem I want to solve.’”

 In Mendelson’s view, some of the most intriguing AI research and experimentation that will have near-future ramifications is happening in two areas: “reinforcement” learning, which deals in rewards and punishment rather than labeled data; and generative adversarial networks (GAN for short) that allow computer algorithms to create rather than merely assess by pitting two nets against each other.
-The former is exemplified by the Go-playing prowess of Google DeepMind’s Alpha Go Zero, the latter by original image or audio generation that’s based on learning about a certain subject like celebrities or a particular type of music.
+The former is exemplified by the prowess of Google DeepMind’s AlphaGo Zero, the latter by original image or audio generation that’s based on learning about a certain subject like celebrities or a particular type of music.

 Of course, much has been made of the fact that AI’s reliance on big data is already impacting privacy in a major way.
 Look no further than Cambridge Analytica’s Facebook shenanigans or Amazon’s Alexa eavesdropping, two among many examples of tech gone wild.
 Without proper regulations and self-imposed limitations, critics argue, the situation will get even worse.
-In 2015, Apple CEO Tim Cook derided competitors Google and Facebook (surprise!) for greed-driven data mining.
+In 2015, Apple CEO Tim Cook derided competitors Google and Meta for greed-driven data mining.

 “They’re gobbling up everything they can learn about you and trying to monetize it,” he said in a 2015 speech.
 “We think that’s wrong.”

-Last fall, during a talk in Brussels, Belgium, Cook expounded on his concern.
+Later, during a talk in Brussels, Belgium, Cook expounded on his concern.

 “Advancing AI by collecting huge personal profiles is laziness, not efficiency,” he said.
 “For artificial intelligence to be truly smart, it must respect human values, including privacy.
 If we get this wrong, the dangers are profound.”

 Plenty of others agree.
-In a paper published recently by UK-based human rights and privacy groups Article 19 and Privacy International, anxiety about AI is reserved for its everyday functions rather than a cataclysmic shift like the advent of robot overlords.
+In a 2018 paper published by UK-based human rights and privacy groups Article 19 and Privacy International, anxiety about AI is reserved for its everyday functions rather than a cataclysmic shift like the advent of robot overlords.

 Preparing for the Future of AI

 His quip revealed an obvious contempt for Hollywood representations of far-future AI, which tend toward the overwrought and apocalyptic.
-What Russell referred to as “human-level AI,” also known as artificial general intelligence, has long been fodder for fantasy.
+What Russell referred to as “human-level AI,” also known as artificial general intelligence (AGI), has long been fodder for fantasy.
 But the chances of its being realized anytime soon, or at all, are pretty slim.

-“Once we have that capability, you could then query all of human knowledge and it would be able to synthesize and integrate and answer questions that no human being has ever been able to answer because they haven’t read and been able to put together and join the dots between things that have remained separate throughout history.”
+“Once we have that capability, you could then query all of human knowledge and it would be able to synthesize and integrate and answer questions that no human being has ever been able to answer,” Russell added, “because they haven’t read and been able to put together and join the dots between things that have remained separate throughout history.”

 “The goal has always been to try to build what we call the cognitive architecture, what we think is innate to an intelligence system,” he says of work that’s largely inspired by human psychology.
 “One of the things we know, for example, is the human brain is not really just a homogenous set of neurons.
 There’s a real structure in terms of different components, some of which are associated with knowledge about how to do things in the world.”

 That’s called procedural memory.
-Then there’s knowledge based on general facts, a.k.a. semantic memory, as well as knowledge about previous experiences (or personal facts) that’s called episodic memory.
+Then there’s knowledge based on general facts, a.k.a. semantic memory, as well as knowledge about previous experiences (or personal facts) which is called episodic memory.
 One of the projects at Laird’s lab involves using natural language instructions to teach a robot simple games like Tic-Tac-Toe and puzzles.
 Those instructions typically involve a description of the goal, a rundown of legal moves and failure situations.
 The robot internalizes those directives and uses them to plan its actions.
 As ever, though, breakthroughs are slow to come — slower, anyway, than Laird and his fellow researchers would like.

 “Every time we make progress,” he says, “we also get a new appreciation for how hard it is.”

-Is AGI Really an Existential Threat to Humanity?
+Is AGI a Threat to Humanity?

 More than a few leading AI figures subscribe (some more hyperbolically than others) to a nightmare scenario that involves what’s known as “singularity,” whereby superintelligent machines take over and permanently alter human existence through enslavement or eradication.

 The late theoretical physicist Stephen Hawking famously postulated that if AI itself begins designing better AI than human programmers, the result could be “machines whose intelligence exceeds ours by more than ours exceeds that of snails.”
-Elon Musk believes and has for years warned that AGI is humanity’s biggest existential threat.
+Elon Musk believes and has warned that AGI is humanity’s biggest existential threat.
 Efforts to bring it about, he has said, are like “summoning the demon.”
-He has even expressed concern that his pal, Google co-founder and Alphabet CEO Larry Page, could accidentally shepherd something “evil” into existence despite his best intentions.
+He has even expressed concern that his pal, Google co-founder Larry Page could accidentally shepherd something “evil” into existence despite his best intentions.

 While murderous machines may well remain fodder for fiction, many believe they’ll supplant humans in various ways.

 There were lots of optimists in this group.
 By 2026, a median number of respondents said, machines will be capable of writing school essays; by 2027 self-driving trucks will render drivers unnecessary; by 2031 AI will outperform humans in the retail sector; by 2049 AI could be the next Stephen King and by 2053 the next Charlie Teo.
-The slightly jarring capper: by 2137, all human jobs will be automated.
+The slightly jarring capper: By 2137, all human jobs will be automated.
 But what of humans themselves?
 Sipping umbrella drinks served by droids, no doubt.

 Diego Klabjan, a professor at Northwestern University and founding director of the school’s Master of Science in Analytics program, counts himself an AGI skeptic.

-“Currently, computers can handle a little more than 10,000 words,” he explains.
+“Currently, computers can handle a little more than 10,000 words,” he said.
 “So, a few million neurons.
 But human brains have billions of neurons that are connected in a very intriguing and complex way, and the current state-of-the-art [technology] is just straightforward connections following very easy patterns.
 So going from a few million neurons to billions of neurons with current hardware and software technologies — I don’t see that happening.”

 Klabjan also puts little stock in extreme scenarios — the type involving, say, murderous cyborgs that turn the earth into a smoldering hellscape.
 He’s much more concerned with machines — war robots, for instance — being fed faulty “incentives” by nefarious humans.
 As MIT physics professors and leading AI researcher Max Tegmark put it in a 2018 TED Talk, “The real threat from AI isn’t malice, like in silly Hollywood movies, but competence — AI accomplishing goals that just aren’t aligned with ours.”

 What Laird worries most about isn’t evil AI, per se, but “evil humans using AI as a sort of false force multiplier” for things like bank robbery and credit card fraud, among many other crimes.
-And so, while he’s often frustrated with the pace of progress, AI’s slowburn may actually be a blessing.
+And so, while he’s often frustrated with the pace of progress, AI’s slow burn may actually be a blessing.